SaeedMalikx/React-Fiber-Architecture/README.md

 **ReactUpdateQueue**

 This is a very interesting file because it creates not one but 2 queues.
 There is a main function **enqueueUpdate** which is responsible for creating those two queues.
 It has a very nice system, it checks if queue1 is present based on the Fiber's updateQueue.
 If the queue1 is null then it creates the queue1.
 The interesting part is that it creates a clone of the same queue obased on the fiber.alternate updateQueue.
 There is a function for creating the queue **createUpdateQueue**.
 There are multiple if within the enqueueUpdate such as if both queues are null then create both and if either is null then create clone of the using cloneUpdateQueue.
 It gets even more interesting because there is a function called **appendUpdateToQueue** which appends the updates to both queues.
-During processing of the update queue, there is a inner function which checks if the WIP queue is a Clone.
+During processing of the update queue, there is an inner function which checks if the WIP queue is a Clone.

 The UpdateQueue, also exported as a type.
 Intial values listed